dceejay/RedMap/README.md

 #### To clear all markers from a layer, or an overlay from the map

-    msg.payload.command.clear = "name of your layer/overlay to remove";
+    msg.payload.command.clear = "name of the layer/overlay you wish to clear";

+Feeding this into the tracks node will also remove the tracks stored for that layer.

 ### Using a local Map Server (WMS server)